munificent/game-programming-patterns/book/prototype.markdown

 OK, I keep talking about things I *don't* like prototypes for, which is making this chapter a real downer.
 Everybody likes a happy ending, so let's close this out with an area where I *do* think prototypes, or more specifically *delegation*, can be useful.

 If you were to count up all the bytes in a game that are code versus ones that are data, you'd see the ratio of code to data has been decreasing steadily since day one.
-Early games procedurally generated almost everything so they could fit on floppies and old game cartidges.
+Early games procedurally generated almost everything so they could fit on floppies and old game cartridges.
 Today, we think of game code as an "engine" that just runs the game itself which is defined entirely in data.

 That's great, but pushing piles of content into data files doesn't magically solve the organizational challenges of a large project.
 If anything, it makes it harder.
 The reason we use programming languages is because they help us manage complexity.